 Close

-Senior Vice President, Portfolio, Program and Alliance Management
+Senior Vice President, Portfolio and Program Management

 Prior to her Program Leadership & Project Management experience, she worked in leadership positions in Regulatory Affairs in four countries for Bayer, with successful drug submissions, approvals and interactions with regulatory authorities globally.
 Her broad experience enables a strategic, results-driven approach to development and operational activities.